lhcee3/quizlet-clone-/README.md

 ## Addressing the "Single HTML File" Constraint

-All the code is present in `page.tsx`
+All the code is present in `page.tsx`.

 While this project was built using Next.js, a framework that inherently involves multiple JavaScript modules and components, the final deployed output on Vercel serves as a functional web application accessible through a single URL.
 The visual accuracy and added functionality are demonstrable through this deployed link.
 The provided GitHub repository showcases the code used to generate this output.

 ## Installation (for local development - optional but good practice)